5. Finances, Organization, and Accountability

 Arrears to the IMF

-Overdue financial obligations to the IMF fell from SDR 1,309 million at end-April 2010 to SDR 1,305 million at end-April 2011 (Table 5.5).
-Sudan accounted for about 75 percent of remaining arrears, and Somalia and Zimbabwe for the remaining 18 and 7 percent, respectively.
-At end-April 2011, all arrears to the IMF were protracted (outstanding for more than six months); one-third consisted of overdue principal, the remaining two-thirds of overdue charges and interest.
-More than four-fifths represented arrears to the GRA, and the remainder to the Trust Fund and the PRGT.
-Zimbabwe is the only country with protracted arrears to the PRGT.
+Overdue financial obligations to the IMF fell from SDR 1,298 million at the end of April 2013 to SDR 1,295.5 million at the end of April 2014 (Table 5.3).
+Sudan accounted for about 76 percent of remaining arrears, and Somalia and Zimbabwe for 18 and 6 percent, respectively.
+At the end of April 2014, all arrears to the IMF were protracted (outstanding for more than six months); one-third consisted of overdue principal, the remaining two-thirds, of overdue charges and interest.
+More than four-fifths represented arrears to the General Resources Account, and the remainder to the Trust Fund and the PRGT.
+Zimbabwe was the only country with protracted arrears to the PRGT.
 The general SDR allocation in August 2009 has facilitated all protracted cases in remaining current in the SDR Department.

 Under the IMF’s strengthened cooperative strategy on arrears, remedial measures have been applied to address the protracted arrears.
 At the end of the financial year, Somalia and Sudan remained ineligible to use GRA resources.
 Zimbabwe will not be able to access GRA resources until it fully settles its arrears to the PRGT.
-A declaration of noncooperation, the partial suspension of technical assistance, and removal from the list of PRGT-eligible countries remain in place as remedial measures related to Zimbabwe’s outstanding arrears.
-In January 2011, the Executive Board decided to continue the Fund’s technical assistance to Zimbabwe in targeted areas.
+A declaration of noncooperation, the partial suspension of technical assistance, and removal from the list of PRGT-eligible countries remain in place as remedial measures related to Zimbabwe’s outstanding arrears to the PRGT.

-The IMF’s audit mechanisms comprise an external audit firm, an internal audit function, and an independent External Audit Committee that exercises general oversight over the annual audit.
+The IMF’s audit mechanisms comprise an external audit firm, an internal audit function, and an independent External Audit Committee (EAC) that, under the IMF’s By-Laws, exercises general oversight over the annual audit.

 External Audit Committee

-The External Audit Committee (EAC) has three members, selected by the Executive Board and appointed by the Managing Director.
-Under the Fund’s By-Laws and the terms of reference approved by the Executive Board, the EAC has general oversight of the annual audit.
-Members, who serve three-year terms on a staggered basis and are independent of the Fund, are nationals of different member countries and must possess the expertise and qualifications required to oversee the annual audit.
+The three members of the EAC are selected by the Executive Board and appointed by the Managing Director.
+Members serve three-year terms on a staggered basis and are independent of the IMF.
+EAC members are nationals of different member countries and must possess the expertise and qualifications required to carry out the oversight of the annual audit.
 Typically, EAC members have significant experience in international public accounting firms, the public sector, or academia.

 The EAC selects one of its members as Chair, determines its own procedures, and is independent of the IMF’s management in overseeing the annual audit.
-It meets in Washington, D.C., each year, normally in January, in June after the completion of the audit, and in July to report to the Executive Board.
-IMF staff and the external auditors consult with EAC members throughout the year.
-The 2011 EAC members are Arfan Ayass, Amelia Cabal, and Ulrich Graf (Chair).
+It meets in Washington, D.C., each year, normally in January or February to oversee the planning for the annual audit, in June after the completion of the audit, and in July to brief the Executive Board.
+The IMF staff and the external auditors consult with EAC members throughout the year.
+The 2014 EAC members were Jian-Xi Wang (Chair), a certified public accountant and Chairman of Beijing Dalio Public Welfare Foundation; Gonzalo Ramos, Secretary General of the Public Interest Oversight Board; and Daniel Loeto, a chartered accountant and Chief Accountant of the Bank of Botswana.

 External audit firm

-The external audit firm, which is selected by the Executive Board in consultation with the EAC and appointed by the Managing Director, is responsible for conducting the IMF’s annual external audit and expressing an opinion on its financial statements, accounts administered under Article V, Section 2(b), and the Staff Retirement Plan.
-At the conclusion of the annual audit, the EAC briefs the Executive Board on the audit results and transmits the report issued by the external audit firm, through the Managing Director and the Executive Board, for consideration by the Board of Governors.
-Two such Board briefings were conducted during FY2011, in July 2010 and February 2011.
+The external audit firm, which is selected by the Executive Board in consultation with the EAC and appointed by the Managing Director, is responsible for conducting the IMF’s annual external audit and expressing an opinion on IMF’s financial statements, including the accounts administered under Article V, Section 2(b), of the Articles of Agreement and the Staff Retirement Plan.
+At the conclusion of the annual audit, the EAC briefs the Executive Board on the results of the audit and transmits the report issued by the external audit firm, through the Managing Director and the Executive Board, for consideration by the Board of Governors.

 Office of Internal Audit and Inspection

-The OIA conducted about 20 audits and reviews in FY2011 in the following areas: financial audits on the adequacy of controls and procedures to safeguard and administer the IMF’s financial assets and accounts, IT audits to evaluate the adequacy of IT management and the effectiveness of security measures, and operational and effectiveness reviews of work processes, associated controls, and the efficacy of operations in meeting the Fund’s overall goals.
-It also conducted two confidential investigations and four advisory reviews to help in streamlining business processes to facilitate the implementation of internal development projects.
+During the year covered by this report, OIA completed audits and advisory reviews in the areas of controls and procedures to safeguard and administer the IMF’s financial assets and accounts; IT audits to evaluate the adequacy of IT management and the effectiveness of security measures; and operational and effectiveness reviews of work processes, associated controls, and the efficacy of operations in meeting the IMF’s overall goals.

 Human Resources Policies and Organization

-As of April 30, 2011, the IMF had 1,949 professional and managerial staff and 473 staff at the support level.
-A list of the Fund’s senior officers and the IMF’s organization chart can be found on pages 63 and 64, respectively.
+As of April 30, 2013, the IMF had 2,119 professional and managerial staff and 459 staff at the support level.
+A list of the institution’s senior officers and its organizational chart can be found on pages 73 and 74.

 Management salary structure

-Management remuneration is reviewed periodically by the Executive Board; the Managing Director’s salary is approved by the Board of Governors.
+IMF management remuneration is reviewed periodically by the Executive Board; the Managing Director’s salary is approved by the Board of Governors.
 Annual adjustments are made on the basis of the Washington, D.C., consumer price index.
-Reflecting the responsibilities of each management position, as of July 1, 2010, the salary structure for management was as follows:
+Reflecting the responsibilities of each management position, as of July 1, 2013, the salary structure for management was as follows:

 Human resources reforms